Mailman (City Letter Carrier)

 Best Rated

-Asked by elizabeth over 9 years ago
+Asked by Jennifer over 10 years ago

-Asked by Cleopatra about 10 years ago
+Asked by Quentin over 10 years ago

-Asked by Izzy about 10 years ago
+Asked by louann over 10 years ago

 So I do a lot of business postcards for my online business.
 And I send them to churches, schools etc. what happens if it's a Saturday and the school or church or insurance office is closed.
 How do you deliver that Mail to them?

-Asked by Andrew over 10 years ago
+Asked by Andrew over 11 years ago

 If the mail arrives at the PO for delivery on the Saturday and the recipient's office or building is closed, we hold the mail at the PO until the following delivery day (usually Monday) and deliver it then.
 We will do the same thing if a business or institution is closed any other day of the week.
 We will hold the mail until the next delivery day that they are open.
 On some occasions the facility will have a door slot or mailbox.
 In that case we can deliver the mail anytime since there is no need for the facility/office to be open to receive mail delivery.
 Thanks for your inquiry.